 How art thou like water!

-Fate of man mortal,
+The fate of man mortal,

-How art thou like wind!
+How art thou like the wind!

 Did our national poet belief in transmigration?